brkarcher/brkarcher.github.io/src/requiem-12.md

 And it wasn't for nothing that Épineuil was a beautiful town, and I had a moment to myself to simply enjoy it.

-The Academy was perched on the corner of the main market square, now empty but for a mailled night sentry leaning against a wall, his lantern glowing placidly by his feet.
+The Academy was perched on the corner of the main market square, now empty but for an armored night sentry leaning against a wall, his lantern glowing placidly by his feet.

 I shuffled off my pack and took a seat on the edge of a planter before the Academy.
 I made some minimal effort to look non-suspicious within the sentry's view, but I supposed my beard and robe would, again, do most of the work for me.